A Particle Method for Solving Fredholm Equations of the First Kind: Particle implementation of the EMS Recursion

 \subsection{A particle method for EMS}

-Having showed that the EMS recursion describes a sequence of densities satisfying~\eqref{eq:smc}, we follow the well-trodden path of employing SMC to approximate this recursion, replacing the true density at each step of the recursion with a sample approximation obtained at the previous iteration, giving rise to Algorithm~\ref{alg:fpsmc}.
-As written the algorithm suggests that the entire of the history of the particle system must be stored; however, as we are interested in approximating only the marginal distributions at time $n$, $\predictive$, we need to store only the particles at time $n-1$ and $n$ to be able to compute the weights.
-Nevertheless, as the EMS recursion~\eqref{eq:ems} aims at finding a fixed point, after a certain number of iterations the approximation of $f$ provided by the SMC scheme stabilizes.
-We could therefore average over approximations obtained at different iterations to get more stable reconstructions.
-When the storage cost is prohibitive, a thinned set of iterations could be used.
+Having shown that the EMS recursion describes a sequence of densities satisfying~\eqref{eq:smc}, it is possible to use SMC techniques to approximate this recursion.
+This involves replacing the true density at each step with a sample approximation obtained at the previous iteration, giving rise to Algorithm~\ref{alg:fpsmc}, which describes the case in which only a fixed number of samples from $h$ are available and in line 1-2 we draw $Y_n^i$ from their empirical distribution; when sampling freely from $h$ is feasible one could instead draw these samples from it.

 The resulting SMC scheme is \emph{not} a standard particle approximation of~\eqref{eq:smc}, because of the definition of the potential~\eqref{eq:potential}.
 Indeed, $\weight$ cannot be computed exactly, because $\predictiveX$ is not known.
 The SMC scheme provides an approximation for $\predictiveX$ at time $n$.
 Let us denote by $\predictiveNX$ the particle approximation of the marginal $\predictiveX$ in~\eqref{eq:marginal}